semihokur/AsyncFixer/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on [GitHub](https://github.com/semihokur/AsyncFixer).
+Please open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE).